jamiesolomon/jamiesolomon.github.io/_posts/2023-03-14-PredictingMLBRuns.md

 ---

-### Model 5: Predicting number of Runs using Random Forrest - 0.86
+### Model 5: Predicting number of Runs using Random Forest - 0.86

 Model 5 employs a Random Forest algorithm.
 A grid search was performed to find the optimal hyperparameters for the model.
 With an R-squared value of 0.86, Model 5 indicates a strong correlation between the selected features (Homeruns, Singles, Doubles, Triples, and Walks) and the number of runs scored.
 This model provides valuable insights into the relationship between various baseball statistics and team performance.